What’s the surprise?

 The surprise is that such a spectacular display of colour can come from such a plain-looking light-emitting diode.
 When switched on, the l.e.d. gradually changes colour over about 30 seconds and then the sequence repeats.
 Placing a cut-glass tea light holder or tumbler over the l.e.d. enhances the display.

-Watch the circuit working on the Irby Electronics YouTube channel.
+Please have a look at a working "L.E.D.
+Surprise 1" circuit on the Irby Electronics YouTube channel.

 When this circuit was tested, a set of Duracell Plus Power batteries was still producing a good light output after 140 hours of continuous use.

 The circuit is made on foam board (approx. 11 cm x 7 cm) and requires 3 x AA batteries (not supplied).
 Just 3 joints are needed to make this circuit and these joints can be made by simply twisting wires together and then crimping the connection with pliers.
 Soldering, however, makes a better electrical joint.
 Please see Kit 7 for an alternative version of this circuit constructed on track board.